Scottpedia/vpn-toggle-utility/README.md

        associate : Associate the specified client vpn endpoint with the target subnet. disassociate : Disassociate the target subnet from the client vpn endpoint. help : Display this help message.

 Please note that the IDs for both client vpn enpoint and the target subnet are specified by defining the environment variables shown below:
     CLIENT_VPN_ENDPOINT_ID
     SUBNET_ID
+You can also specify the IDs directly in the script file by defining the variables above.
+This is especially useful if you want to use the script with the same resource repeatedly.
 ```